 This year’s annual NRF conference and expo, held earlier this week in New York City, heavily focused on omni-channel retailing, customer engagement and data mining.

-U.S. consumers plan to spend more this holiday season, but will seek out better deals.
+U.S. consumers will spend more this holiday season, but plan to start early and seek out better deals.

 Adobe predicts that 2013 will be one of the most exciting growth years in online Christmas shopping annual Online Shopping Forecast.

 Total spending this Mother’s Day is expected to reach $20.7 billion.

 More than 50 percent of holiday shoppers have already begun their search and more consumers than ever before will turn to gift cards this year.